nodezoo/nodezoo-github/README.md

 ```
 curl -d '{"role":"github","cmd":"get"}' http://localhost:52472/act
 ```
+Note: Ports are assigned automatically, please check the logs for the correct port to use.
 ## Contributing
 The [NodeZoo][] org encourages __open__ and __safe__ participation.
 If you feel you can help in any way, be it with documentation, examples, extra testing, or new features please get in touch.

 - Before contributing please review our __[Code of Conduct][CoC]__

 ## License
-Copyright (c) 2015, Richard Rodgers and other contributors.
+Copyright (c) 2015, Richard Rodger and other contributors.
 Licensed under [MIT][].

 [main repo]: https://github.com/rjrodger/nodezoo